The 2014 Acura MDX trades visceral driving fun for family-friendly refinement, which should appeal to most shoppers for the seven-seat luxury SUV.

-Acura's Super Handling All-Wheel Drive actively sends power to the rear or outside wheels to improve handling.
+Acura’s Super Handling All-Wheel Drive (SH-AWD) actively sends power to the rear or outside wheels to improve handling.
 Hammer it on a corner and the MDX swings its tail wide before the standard electronic stability system — or a shrieking spouse — reins you in.
-You'll earn forgiveness at the pump: Thanks to the weight loss, the all-wheel-drive MDX achieves an impressive 18/27/21 mpg city/highway/combined, which is up 3 mpg combined over the previous generation.
-Front-drive MDXs save 230 pounds for a class-leading 20/28/23 mpg.
+You’ll earn forgiveness at the pump: Thanks to the weight loss, the AWD MDX achieves an impressive fuel economy rating of 18/27/21 mpg city/highway/combined, which is up 3 mpg combined over the previous generation.
+Front-drive MDXs save 230 pounds for a class-leading fuel economy rating of 20/28/23 mpg.
 Acura recommends premium fuel for maximum performance; some competitors require it, but others, like the Enclave and RX, make full power on the cheap gas.

 The fun ends at the brakes, which have a far spongier pedal than the 2013 MDX and also an RX and JX that Acura had on hand at the preview.
 Toe the brakes hard and the MDX’s composure unravels as antilock braking kicks in.
 Whether blame goes to this year’s downsized disc brakes or some other factor, the results don’t inspire confidence.